- Introducing Washington University in St. Louis

 - Preferred admission plan: Choose Early Decision or Regular Decision from the drop-down menu.

-- Academic Division: Select the undergraduate program within WashU to which you’re specifically applying.
+- Academic Division: Select the undergraduate program to which you’re specifically applying.
 As we mentioned above, it’s possible to change your program later and to take classes outside of your program, but you do have to apply to a specific program, and your prospective program is taken into account when admissions decisions are made.
-If you need help deciding which major or college you should apply to, you can find out more about WashU’s lengthy list of majors and fields of study here, or you can take a look at the CollegeVine blog for additional advice on choosing an undergraduate program.
+If you need help deciding which major or college you should apply to, you can find out more about WUSTL’s lengthy list of majors and fields of study, or you can take a look at the CollegeVine blog for additional advice on choosing an undergraduate program.

-- Have you previously applied to Washington University in St. Louis?: Select yes or no. If you select yes, you’ll be prompted to provide the month and year you previously applied to WashU.
+- Have you previously applied to Washington University in St. Louis?: Select “Yes” or “No.” If you select “Yes,” you’ll be prompted to provide the month and year you previously applied to WUSTL.

-- Are any siblings also applying for undergraduate admission to Washington University in St. Louis this year?: Select yes if you have one or more siblings who are applying to WashU this year; otherwise, select no. If you select yes, you’ll be prompted to provide their names and relationships to you.
+- Are any siblings also applying for undergraduate admission to Washington University in St. Louis this year?: Select “Yes” if you have one or more siblings who are applying this year; otherwise, select “No.” If you select “Yes,” you’ll be prompted to provide their names and relationships to you.

-- Have any relatives ever worked for Washington University in St. Louis?: Select yes if you have any relatives who have been employed by WashU; otherwise, select no. If you answer yes, you will be prompted to enter additional information about these relatives.
+- Have any relatives ever worked for Washington University in St. Louis?: Select “Yes” if you have any relatives who have been employed by the university; otherwise, select “No.” If you answer “Yes,” you will be prompted to enter additional information about these relatives.